udacity/RoboND-DeepLearning-Project/README.md

 7. Once you are comfortable with performance on the training dataset, see how it performs in live simulation!

 ## Collecting Training Data ##
-A simple training dataset has been provided in the [releases](https://github.com/udacity/RoboND-DeepLearning/tree/master/data) section of this repository.
+A simple training dataset has been provided above in this repository.
 This dataset will allow you to verify that you're segmentation network is semi-functional.
 However, if you're interested in improving your score, you may be interested in collecting additional training data.
 To do, please see the following steps.

 The data directory is organized as  follows:
 ```